Service status: temporarily suspended; no bookings available

 While our drivers provide a friendly face, we understand you may also want to travel with a friend, family member or carer and we welcome them as well.
 If you will be travelling with children, please discuss this with us when you make the booking.
 Children under 18 must travel accompanied by an adult responsible for their care.
 Unfortunately, we can’t take children still in capsules, car seats or boosters.

 There may be times when we aren’t able to meet demand and need to provide an alternate service such as using a community transport provider or a ride share arrangement.
-In some cases, we may provide taxi vouchers to make sure we help you get to your appointments safely and on time.

 Transport service locations